- State of North Carolina news release about the easing of some capacity limits and other restrictions

 - Advisory Committee meetings held via teleconference or livestreamed from City Hall.

-Important resources about the coronavirus and COVID-19
+Important resources about COVID-19 and vaccinations

 - Gaston County COVID-19 case count dashboard